Birth Control Stories

 For the first time in my life I was able to afford birth control on my own, because my insurance finally covers it.

 I am a mom of three, working full time AND parenting full time.
 It is exhausting and kids are EXPENSIVE!
-I love my kids but I cannot have any more due to finances and the well being of both my career and mental health!
+I love my kids but I cannot have any more due to finances and the well-being of both my career and mental health!
 Birth control is vital not only to younger women who want to get their careers in place before they start having kids but also to older women who really need to just take care of the kids they already have!
-Protect affordable and accessible birth control for ALL women!

-Many women use birth control not just to prevent pregnancy.
-Many, including myself, use it for medical reasons such as endometriosis, bleeding disorders, PCOS, irregular or painful periods.
-Despite whatever reason a woman chooses to use birth control, she should be able to get it at no cost.
+Many women, including me, use birth control for medical reasons such as endometriosis, bleeding disorders, polycystic ovary syndrome, irregular or painful periods.
+Whatever reason a woman chooses to use birth control, she should be able to get it at no cost.

 District of Columbia

-Before the ACA, my insurance company considered OB/GYNs ''specialists;'' therefore, the copay was high and lab work was not covered.
-Additionally, the birth control that was covered was listed as a third tier prescription- meaning I paid $60 a month.
-Last week I saw my doctor for my annual exam, and had no copay or lab bill.
+Before the ACA, my insurance company considered OB/GYNs specialists; therefore, the copay was high and lab work was not covered.
+Additionally, I paid $60 a month for my birth control.
+Last week, I saw my doctor for my annual exam and had no copay or lab bill.
 Yesterday I picked up the first of my new annual prescription and paid nothing!
 This will save me around $900 a year, which is significant for a young, married professional.

 Part of taking responsibility for ourselves and our families is to have children when we are ready and able to care for them.
 Preventing unwanted pregnancies helps everyone.
 What would our society be like if all children were wanted and well cared for?
 My son was planned and it made such a difference.
 My choice, my responsibility.

-Co-pay free birth control allows me to save money monthly and put towards other necessities needed!
-I have a high deductible health plan that is very costly in and of itself.
-Paying an additional co-pay on top of my monthly rate would make birth control unaffordable.
-Birth control is a priority in my life as I a working young professional who is not in a place financially where I could afford a child.
-I also rely on my birth control for health purposes as well.
-Unaffordable birth control would certainly impact my life in several ways!
+Copay-free birth control allows me to save money monthly and put it toward other necessities!
+I have a high-deductible health plan that is very costly in and of itself.
+Paying an additional copay on top of my monthly rate would make birth control unaffordable.
+Birth control is a priority in my life as I am a working young professional who is not in a place financially where I could afford a child.
+I rely on my birth control for health purposes as well.

 Without birth control, I would have probably become pregnant at an early age, with an unwanted child, and no career.
 Because of Planned Parenthood and birth control, I was able to become a nurse and have a great family when I was ready!

 As a self-employed business owner, I don't want to have to worry about an unplanned pregnancy.
-Every little bit helps with expenses!!
-I never understood why insurance companies would cover things like Viagra for men, but yet do nothing in helping prevent unwanted or unplanned pregnancies.
+Every little bit helps with expenses!

-Birth control made it possible for my husband and me to complete medical school and residency and have our 2 children at a time in our lives when we were ready for them.
+Birth control made it possible for my husband and me to complete medical school and residency and have our two children at a time in our lives when we were ready for them.
 We were lucky to be able to afford birth control at the time; not everyone is.
-The ACA improves access to birth control and allows more women and families to have the ability to plan their family as we were able to.
+The ACA improves access and allows more women and families to have the ability to plan their family as we were able to.

-As a college student who uses contraceptives for hormone therapy, coverage without co-pays means that I can spend money on school instead of medication.
+As a college student who uses contraceptives for hormone therapy, coverage without copay means that I can spend money on school instead of medication.

 Birth control has made it possible to work as much as I do and live the quality of life that I choose for myself.
 I am so thankful for it and Planned Parenthood.

 I used birth control to combat tremendous pain in my twenties.
-Had I not been covered, I would have been unable to afford this medication and my quality of life would have decreased -- as every month I would have faced debilitating pain (a major deterrent to my studies as a classical vocalist).
-My co-pays at the time, though relatively small, were still a struggle to meet every month on a student's income.
-I support birth control coverage without co-pays for women like myself in need of financial and medical assistance, and I support it because I believe the health and maintenance of a woman's body is essential to a functioning society.
+Had I not been covered, I would have been unable to afford this medication and my quality of life would have decreased — as every month I would have faced debilitating pain.
+My copays at the time, though relatively small, were still a struggle to meet every month on a student's income.
+I support birth control coverage without copays for women like myself in need of financial and medical assistance, and I support it because I believe the health and maintenance of a woman's body is essential to a functioning society.

-As a woman of nearly 52 years of age, my OB-GYN has prescribed birth control pills for me as part of my treatment for peri-menopausal symptoms.
+My OB-GYN has prescribed birth control pills for me, a woman nearly 52 years of age, as part of my treatment for perimenopausal symptoms.
 It is highly unlikely that I would become pregnant at my age, but it is still physically possible.
 I appreciate the fact that I have access to birth control for both reasons.
 And the last time I picked up my prescription, it was absolutely free of charge!

-When I was a high school student, even before being sexually active, birth control pills helped myself and many of my friends with debilitating cramps and mood swings.
-Today it helps me plan for a future I can afford, without unplanned pregnancies which, as an unemployed graduate student, would derail my academic and financial future.
-The birth control pill additionally helps control the symptoms of my poly cystic ovaries.
+When I was a high school student, even before I became sexually active, birth control pills helped me and many of my friends who suffered debilitating cramps and mood swings.
+Today birth control helps me plan for a future I can afford, without unplanned pregnancies which, as an unemployed graduate student, would derail my academic and financial future.

-As a woman in her early 30's in graduate school who wishes to have children soon (Just engaged!), I have gone on hormonal birth control for the first time with the Affordable Care Act.
+As a woman in her early thirties in graduate school, I have gone on hormonal birth control for the first time with the ACA.
 An unintended pregnancy now would be devastating to me; I would have to choose between school or a child, and that is a choice that would undo me.
 I am so grateful that my birth control is affordable and accessible.
-I will be happy to have a professional degree that is employable when I start my family!
+I will be happy to have a professional degree and be employable when I start my family!

-I'm twenty-three and recently married to the love of my life.
-We both have piles of student loans and other bills to pay, and as young professionals every penny counts.
+I'm 23 and recently married to the love of my life.
+We both have piles of student loans and other bills to pay, and every penny counts.
 I'm so relieved to not have to worry about the possibility of getting pregnant with a child I can't support.

-As a college student who works full time at a low-paying job, I don't have a lot of money, nor do I have the time to give birth or raise a child right now.
-I was on hormonal birth control (the pill, specifically) for over a year because it was the only affordable option under my health care plan.
-The Paragard IUD, which I had wanted from the beginning, was barely covered, and would cost me several hundred dollars out of pocket, which I didn't have.
-The ACA finally gave me the option to get my Paragard and get off of hormones.
+As a college student who works full time at a low-paying job, I don't have a lot of money, nor do I have the time to raise a child right now.
+I was on the pill for over a year because it was the only affordable option under my health care plan.
+The IUD, which I had wanted from the beginning, was barely covered, and would have cost me several hundred dollars out of pocket, which I didn't have.
+The ACA finally gave me the option to get my IUD and get off of hormones.
 Thanks to the ACA, I have my emotional health back and can use the birth control method that's best for me.

-My girlfriend and I are both public-school teachers in Harlem.
-Which means that while we're devoted to educating the children of our community, rent prices are currently preventing us from being able to afford our own family.
+My girlfriend and I are both public-school teachers.
 Birth control means that we can be better teachers now and better parents later.

 I've seen girls at my school who have become pregnant because they didn't have birth control.
 I've also seen girls who have prevented pregnancy and gone on to accomplish their dreams because of birth control.

 It is already saving me money.
-I will save $120 a year on co-pays, and this would have been a huge help to me when I had no insurance.
+I will save $120/year on copays, and this would have been a huge help to me when I had no insurance.
 I don't make a lot of money as a graduate student taking care of four people on one person's paycheck, so anything helps.

 In 2007 I had a $300 copay for my birth control device.
-This year when I had it replaced it was fully covered.
-Since it is a regular fact of life that I have to periodically replace it like getting vaccines and other regular preventative health procedures, this makes all kinds of sense.
+This year when I had it replaced, it was fully covered.
+Since it is a regular fact of life that I have to periodically replace it — like getting vaccines and other regular preventive health procedures — this makes all kinds of sense.

 I am a young woman who is happily married to my college sweetheart.
-I'm so proud that we live in a country where we can take charge of planning our family, and that I'm afforded the opportunity to work toward my career and enjoy time with just my husband before having children.
-As recent college grads, we don't have a lot of money, and measures like the Affordable Care Act ensure that I can continue to take charge of my future!
+I'm so proud that we live in a country where we can take charge of planning our family, and that I'm afforded the opportunity to work toward building my career and enjoy time with my husband before having children.
+As recent college grads, we don't have a lot of money, and measures like the ACA ensure that I can continue to take charge of my future!

-I have and know adults in their 20's living on their own who can not afford the food on their table at times and they are wisely waiting to have children when they are more financially able to afford them.
+I know adults in their twenties living on their own who cannot afford the food on their table at times, and they are wisely waiting to have children when they are more financially able to afford them.

-It would not have been possible for me to earn multiple degrees and have the job as an educator I now hold.
-I still have substantial student loan debt and not having to pay for birth control is a relief; I also have multiple health issues and must take some medications that include steep co-pays.
-I was also raised Catholic.
-In a perfect world there would be no unwanted pregnancies and access to birth control for all women is a decisive step in that direction.
+I still have substantial student loan debts, and not having to pay for birth control is a relief.
+I also have multiple health issues and must take some medications that include steep copays.
+I was raised Catholic.
+I believe that in a perfect world there would be no unwanted pregnancies.
+Access to birth control for all women is a decisive step in that direction.

-I am a graduate student who is working on my PhD in cancer biology.
-As a graduate student we have a small stipend and have poor health insurance.
+I am a graduate student who is working on my Ph.D. in cancer biology.
+I receive a small stipend and poor health insurance.
 However, with the Affordable Care Act, now I am able to get birth control.
 Thanks to birth control, I am able to continue my schooling and further our knowledge about cancer formation.

-At least two of my close friends and I have recently begun to get our birth control for free, after years of having to pay increasingly unaffordable co-pays.
-It lessens our financial, physical and mental stresses knowing that our preferred method of contraception is both affordable and easily attainable, and knowing that it is readily available and free from expensive co-pays allows us to spend our time and money in other areas of our life -- like putting more money towards paying off our student debt.
+At least two of my close friends and I have recently begun to get our birth control for free, after years of having to pay increasingly unaffordable copays.
+It lessens our financial, physical and mental stresses knowing that our preferred method of contraception is both affordable and easily attainable.
+Now we can put more money toward paying off our student debt.

-I have been on birth control pills for the past 9 years, used to treat extreme menstrual pain.
-Since Obama passed the Affordable Care Act, I haven't had to worry about co-pays for receiving my birth control every month.
+I have been on birth control pills for the past nine years to treat extreme menstrual pain.
+Since the ACA, I haven't had to worry about copays for receiving my birth control every month.
 And this has made my life much easier.
-Birth control is not just used for preventing pregnancy, sometimes women need it to treat a variety of health problems.
-And it plays an important role in my daily life.
+Birth control is not just used for preventing pregnancy; sometimes women need it to treat a variety of health problems.

-I am an unmarried 35 year old woman in a wonderful relationship.
+I am an unmarried 35-year-old woman in a wonderful relationship.
 I do not want to have children.
-Thanks to the Affordable Care Act, I do not need to pay $98 per month for the form of birth control I choose (Nuva ring).
-Without this expenditure, I can now pay for forms of preventative health care (skin cancer screenings, blood screenings, etc) and other health care procedures (dental and vision).
+Thanks to the Affordable Care Act, I do not need to pay $98/month for the form of birth control I choose.